Maintain IP range tables for popular Internet sites

 And such a targeted approach is much better than blocking entire countries, as some people do.

-#4 Updated by Jim Pingle almost 8 years ago
+#4 Updated by Jim Pingle over 8 years ago

 Lists like that can be added as URL table aliases in 2.0 (though the code may need adjusting so it only grabs the first parameter of the line in those format files).
 URL Table Aliases are aliases pointed at an arbitrary URL that contains a text list of CIDR networks, then you can use that alias in firewall rules however you like.
 The list is updated periodically.

-#6 Updated by Dim Hatz almost 8 years ago
+#6 Updated by Dim Hatz over 8 years ago

 Sure if you would want to "cover all the bases" you'd need to monitor DNS traffic and add IPs to the passthrough list, however for starters it could be something much simpler, like an enhanced version of